LegumeFederation/cvitjs/Configuration.md

 Sizes are generally in pixels, fontDefault is listed here to avoid cluttering the tables.

 ### [general]

+The general section describes how to draw the base items of CViT, title, ruler, and any data that has the type column (3rd) as `chromosome` this is the only section that requires the third colum to be set as a specific value, and it is suggested in more complicated CViT uses to use one gff file for these backbone values and use a second gff with all your other data.

 #### Title and general configuration